• 1 Kgs 19:16b, 19-21

 These are common enough expressions, and we know their meaning.
 They indicate movement, purpose, resolution.
 We’ve uttered them many times, with anticipation, or with anxiety.

-Jesus, we hear in today’s Gospel reading, was “on the way.”
+Jesus, we hear in this Sunday’s Gospel reading, was “on the way.”
 The days for his “being taken up” had been fulfilled, and so “he resolutely determined to journey to Jerusalem.”
 A more direct translation is that “he hardened his face to go”.
 This language is meant to evoke connections with the prophets, especially Ezekiel: “Son of man, set your face toward Jerusalem and preach against the sanctuaries; prophesy against the land of Israel…” (Ezek.
 21:2; RSVCE).
 Jesus sent messengers ahead, reminiscent of God sending messengers before Moses and the people (Ex.
 23:20).

 The journey to Jerusalem was, in other words, a prophetic mission and the concrete realization of a new Exodus—not from Egypt, but from sin, death, and separation from God.
 Jesus was resolute and unflinching in this decision, by which “he indicated that he was going up to Jerusalem prepared to die there” (Catechism of the Catholic Church, par.
 557).
 Some have suggested or insisted that Jesus, in going to Jerusalem, did not really know of his approaching death, but was acting with naïve optimism or blind faith.